yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 It suggests that the best performance cannot be archived by just applying popular data format with default configurations.
 Careful parameter tuning can bring significant performance improvement.

-The paper also showed some reasons that Parquet and ORC are not optimial format for cloud object storages.
+The paper also showed some reasons that Parquet and ORC are not optimal format for cloud object storages.
 The optimal format varies depending on the performance characteristics of storage.
 Their insights are helpful if you design a new columnar format.